Allaman/emoji.nvim/README.md

 ## ♥️ Credits

-Thanks to [emojisource.app](https://emojisource.app/) that provides the emoji API used in GitHub Actions to automatically update emojis.
+Thanks to [emojisource.app](https://emojisource.app/) for providing its emoji API that is used in GitHub Actions to automatically update emojis.